 the IAO:scalar measurement datum: ‘1.7 m tall’.

 Each item on this list is unproblematically identifiable as instantiating a BFO category.
-(4) is an data item, for instance a record in some file on your laptop.
+(4) is a data item, for instance a record in some file on your laptop.
 The data item is said to be ‘generically dependent’ upon its bearer, since it can be transferred to another laptop through a process of exact copying.
 The temperature of your laptop, in contrast, is specifically dependent on the laptop, since the temperature of a material entity (the temperature trope, this specific instance of the universal temperature), cannot migrate to another material entity.

 When attempts were made to develop a corresponding analysis in BFO terms of the data resulting from measurements of processes, a problem arose.
 In the case of a body moving with constant speed, for example, we can here distinguish at least the following elements: